Difference Between Neuromodulation and Neurostimulation

 It is a combined science of mechanical, chemical, and electrical mediations to alter nervous system functions.
 It is a reversible, nondestructive procedure.

-Neuromodulation is often mistaken for the treatment of chronic pains only, but it can be a life-changing treatment for psychiatric disorders, epilepsy, and the treatment of dysfunctions like bladder or bowel.
+Neuromodulation is mistaken for the treatment of chronic pains only, but it can be a life-changing treatment for psychiatric disorders, epilepsy, and the treatment of dysfunctions like bladder or bowel.

 Neuromodulation is also being examined for the treatment of urinary incontinence.